 The Best Creatine to Take:

-Many experts feel that creatine monohydrate is the best type of creatine to take, since it’s typically the least expensive and has been shown to be effective.
+Many experts feel that pure creatine monohydrate is the best type of creatine to take, since it’s typically the least expensive and has been shown to be effective.
 If you can find micronized creatine monohydrate, it is a good option, since in this form creatine tends to be easier to dissolve in liquid and potentially easier to digest.

 Another type of creatine is creatine nitrate, which seems to have stronger effects than creatine monohydrate but not to be any more effective or well-tolerated.
+Then there is creatine ethyl ester, which ” is alleged to increase creatine bio-availability.”
+Creatine ethyl ester may be beneficial, but research has not confirmed it’s actually more bioavailable than creatine monohydrate.
+(15b)

 Final Thoughts on Creatine Monohydrate